These Slow Cooker Caramelized Onions are a delicious way to add savory flavor to food, without the hands-on time of the stove-top method.

 - Ground black pepper

-- Dried thyme - optional, but adds a little more flavor.
+- Dried thyme - this is optional, but adds a little more flavor.

 As with most recipes that require any chopping or slicing of vegetables, you'll want to make sure you have a good, sharp knife.